sample-aiml-security-assessment

 permission_cache = get_permissions_cache(execution_id)

-# Run assessment checks
+# Run assessment checks (pass region to each)

-findings = check_new_service_security(permission_cache)
+findings = check_new_service_security(permission_cache, region=region)

 all_findings.append(findings)

-# Generate and upload report
+# Generate and upload report (include region in S3 key)

 csv_content = generate_csv_report(all_findings)